atljoseph/snapr/Readme.md

 ## TODO

+- Add Serve command functionality
 - Test and document with PAM and Crontab (exit code 0 for pam)
 - Todo Permissions override for mkdir functionality
 - AWS Upload - do not clean up if not successful
-- Add Download Command and tests
 - Add List Command and tests to list capture devices

 ## Build